 - Encouraging brand loyalty and evangelism

-These goals also help you in define your Key Performance Indicators (KPIs) or success metrics.
+These goals also help you in defining your Key Performance Indicators (KPIs) or success metrics.

 Let’s map these goals to your probable KPIs:

-- Creating awareness for your brand – Customer reactions, queries, responses online as well as offline
+- Creating awareness for your brand – Customer reactions, queries, and responses online as well as offline

 - Generating sales lead – Signups for your newsletters, magazines, subscription of your blog and YouTube channels

-- Engaging the customers – Store queries, long responses on social media platform, downloads
+- Engaging the customers – Store queries, long responses on social media platforms, downloads

 - Encouraging and retaining leads – More followers, spiked sales